DRP: Distilled Reasoning Pruning with Skill-aware Step Decomposition for Efficient Large Reasoning Models: Abstract

 \section{Abstract}

-While Large Reasoning Models (LRMs) have demonstrated remarkable success in complex reasoning tasks through Long Chain-of-Thought (CoT) reasoning, their inference often involves excessively verbose reasoning traces, resulting in substantial inefficiency.
-To address this issue, we propose \textbf{Distilled Reasoning Pruning (DRP)}, a hybrid framework that combines inference-time pruning with tuning-based distillation---two widely used strategies for efficient reasoning.
-DRP employs a teacher model to perform \textit{skill-aware} step decomposition and content pruning, and then distills the pruned reasoning paths into a student model, enabling it to reason both efficiently and accurately.
-Across a series of challenging mathematical reasoning datasets, we find models trained with DRP achieve substantial improvements in token efficiency without sacrificing accuracy.
-Specifically, DRP reduces the average token usage on GSM8K from 917 to 328 while improving accuracy from 91.7\% to 94.1\%, and achieves a 43\% token reduction on AIME with no performance drop.
-Further analysis reveals that aligning the reasoning structure of training CoTs with the student’s reasoning capacity is critical for effective knowledge transfer and performance gains.
-We release our code at: \href{https://github.com/YuxuanJiang1/DRP}{https://github.com/YuxuanJiang1/DRP}
+While Large Reasoning Models (LRMs) excel at complex tasks via long Chain-of-Thought (CoT) reasoning, their outputs are often excessively verbose, leading to inefficiency.
+This problem is amplified when the student’s long-form reasoning mismatches the concise outputs of smaller teacher models—common in LLM distillation to avoid using costly large teachers.
+To address this issue, we propose \textbf{Distilled Reasoning Pruning (DRP)}, a hybrid framework that combines inference-time pruning with tuning-based distillation.
+DRP leverages a teacher model to perform \textit{skill-aware} step decomposition and pruning, then distills the refined reasoning paths into a student model, enabling efficient and accurate reasoning.
+Across challenging math datasets, DRP significantly reduces token usage without sacrificing accuracy—for instance, cutting tokens on GSM8K from 917 to 328 while improving accuracy from 91.7\% to 94.1\%, and reducing AIME tokens by 43\% with no performance drop.
+Further analysis shows that aligning training CoT structure with the student’s capacity is key to effective knowledge transfer.
+Code is available at: \href{https://github.com/YuxuanJiang1/DRP}{https://github.com/YuxuanJiang1/DRP}